 Yervoy & Opdivo is a combination treatment for patients with newly diagnosed advanced renal cell carcinoma (RCC).

-Yervoy: 1 mg per kg body weight administered as an intravenous infusion over 30 minutes every 3 weeks for a total of 4 infusions
+Ipilimumab: 1 mg per kg body weight administered as an intravenous infusion over 30 minutes every 3 weeks for a total of 4 infusions

-Opdivo: 3 mg per kg body weight administered as an intravenous infusion over 30 minutes every 3 weeks for a total of 4 infusions
+Nivolumab: 3 mg per kg body weight administered as an intravenous infusion over 30 minutes every 3 weeks for a total of 4 infusions

-Treatment will continue with Opdivo 240mg administered as an intravenous infusion over 30 minutes every 2 weeks.
+Treatment will continue with Nivolumab 240mg administered as an intravenous infusion over 30 minutes every 2 weeks.
 It can also be given at a dose of 480mg every 4 weeks.
 Your doctor will determine which dose and infusion schedule is most appropriate for you.

 Dietary restrictions: Follow your doctor’s instructions about any restrictions of food, beverages, medications or activities